falconsmilie/phospy/docs/parity.md

 parity-sensitive prediction settings explicit and testable rather than hidden behind defaults.
 It should still be treated as one seam within a larger workflow, not as a standalone claim of full workflow equivalence.

-## Prediction Trace Directories

-The repository also contains prediction-trace exports for seam-level debugging.

-### Committed R Trace Fixtures

-The directory `tests/fixtures/r_reference_l6/prediction_trace/` contains committed R-side prediction traces for selected kinases on the bundled L6 path.

-These files are useful for inspecting candidate selection, negative sampling, iteration-level probabilities, and final ensemble predictions at a more granular level than end-result tables alone.

-### Committed Python Trace Fixtures

-The directory `tests/fixtures/python_reference_l6/prediction_trace/` contains committed Python-side prediction traces exported from the native predictor.

-These files exist so that Python learner-stage behaviour can be compared directly against the committed R traces.
-They are part of the repository’s seam-level debugging and comparison story, and they help make prediction-stage differences easier to inspect and discuss.

-### Temporary Trace Output

-The directory `tmp_trace_out/` exists as a documented scratch area for ad hoc Python prediction-trace exports during debugging.

-Its purpose is different from the committed fixture paths:

-- it is for short-lived or investigation-specific trace runs
-- its contents may be regenerated or replaced freely
-- it should not be treated as stable reference data
-- files should only be considered part of the parity contract when they are intentionally promoted into a committed fixture path under `tests/fixtures/`

-This distinction helps keep the repository honest about which artefacts are stable evidence and which are working-output diagnostics.

 ## Running Parity Tests

 If the fixtures are present, parity tests can be run with: